KasperKnop/WEB1/docs/09-browser-apis.md

 In this video, we'll explore the Document Object Model - the structured representation of a web page that JavaScript can interact with.
 You'll learn how to access elements, change their content, attributes and styles - all through DOM methods that let you manipulate the page dynamically.

-<iframe title="Accessibilty" class="video" src="https://drive.google.com/file/d/1xqBVzTNCz4Dsxw0u3hfd6kTZSikX7prk/preview" allow="autoplay" allowfullscreen></iframe>
+<iframe title="The Document Object Model" class="video" src="https://drive.google.com/file/d/1xqBVzTNCz4Dsxw0u3hfd6kTZSikX7prk/preview" allow="autoplay" allowfullscreen></iframe>

 For a written reference, check out W3Schools' resources: